-(Note: this interview is spontaneous because Rick Archer did not give a list of questions he would ask in advance.)
+(Note: This interview was spontaneous.
+Suzanne was not given a list of questions in advance.)

 Rick: Welcome to Buddha at the Gas Pump.
 My name is Rick Archer.
 Buddha at the Gas Pump is an ongoing series of interviews with spiritually awakening people.
 I've done hundreds of them now.
 If this is new to you and you'd like to check out previous ones, please go to batgap.com and look under the Past Interviews menu, where you'll see all the previous ones organized in several different ways.
 This program is made possible by the support of appreciative listeners and viewers.
 If you appreciate it and would like to support it, there's a PayPal button on every page of the site.
 Some people say they have trouble with PayPal or don't like PayPal or whatever, so if you're one of those people there's also a donate menu item and you can check out other alternatives, but anyway we appreciate your support.